URLhttps://learnscript.net/en/obs-python-scripting/scripts/

 The seconds parameter is the number of seconds elapsed from the previous frame to this one.

-Using the script_tick function in Python scripts may cause performance issues for OBS
+Using the script_tick function may cause performance issues for OBS

 OBS calls the script_tick function more frequently, so it is not a good idea to use this function for complex tasks, and OBS may not be able to respond to the user after a long run if you keep outputting information to the Script Log Window via the script_log function.

-The obspython module of OBS provides some additional functions for timers, which can be used to avoid problems caused by the script_tick function.
+The obspython module provides some additional functions for timers, which can be used to avoid problems caused by the script_tick function.

 exports.py